-- RG 136.78 Factors we may consider when deciding whether to grant relief include: - (a) whether the current and replacement responsible entity are related companies within the same corporate group; - (b) whether the current and replacement responsible entity share or have the following in common: - (i) resources (including key staff); - (ii) corporate governance arrangements (particularly directors and compliance committee members); and - (iii) control structures (e.g. reporting lines, compliance systems and procedures for monitoring service providers, and accounting, computer and IT systems); - (c) whether, if relief is granted, there would be any adverse impact on members' interests; and - (d) whether, if relief is granted, there would be substantial cost savings for the responsible entity, and, ultimately, for the members of the registered scheme. - RG 136.79 If relief is granted, we will generally include conditions on the relief that require the responsible entity to: - (a) notify members of the proposed change of responsible entity and include in the notice all the information that members would reasonably need to make an informed assessment as to whether to request an allmember vote to choose a new responsible entity; - (b) give members 21 days to consider the notice, and, if they wish, request that the responsible entity hold an all-member postal vote to choose a new responsible entity; - (c) conduct a postal vote (based on the conditions set out in the relief) if 100 members or members holding at least 5% of the total value of interests held by members eligible to vote request one; and - (d) effect the change of responsible entity within three months.
+- RG 136.78 Factors we may consider when deciding whether to grant relief include whether: - (a) the current and replacement responsible entity are related companies within the same corporate group; - (b) the current and replacement responsible entity share or have the following in common: - (i) resources (including key staff); - (ii) corporate governance arrangements (particularly directors and compliance committee members); and - (iii) control structures (e.g. reporting lines, compliance systems and procedures for monitoring service providers, and accounting, computer and IT systems); - (c) if relief is granted, there would be any adverse impact on members' interests; - (d) if relief is granted, there would be substantial cost savings for the responsible entity, and, ultimately, for the members of the registered scheme; and - (e) it is possible for the members' meeting to be held as a virtual-only meeting under s252P(c) or as a hybrid meeting under s252P(b). - Note: For further information on virtual meetings, see FAQs: Virtual meetings for companies and registered schemes on the ASIC website. - RG 136.79 If relief is granted, we will generally include conditions on the relief that require the responsible entity to: - (a) notify members of the proposed change of responsible entity and include in the notice all the information that members would reasonably need to make an informed assessment as to whether to request an allmember vote to choose a new responsible entity; - (b) give members 21 days to consider the notice and, if they wish, request that the responsible entity hold an all-member postal vote to choose a new responsible entity; - (c) conduct a postal vote (based on the conditions set out in the relief) if 100 members or members holding at least 5% of the total value of interests held by members eligible to vote request one; and - (d) effect the change of responsible entity within three months.